 - Cold Lake Marina: Useful for renting boats and fishing charters, this large marina is also a fantastic place to enjoy a leisurely stroll of the boardwalk or a quiet lunch.

 - Cold Lake Museum: Learn about the small town and the role that the pioneers, aboriginals, and military played there.
 There is also another museum dedicated to the Air Force and a gallery featuring the importance of oil and gas to the area.

 - Cold Lake Provincial Park: This park has activities available both in winter and in summer.
 Laze around the beach or opt for canoeing, kayaking, water skiing or windsurfing around the lake.
 Try your hand at sailing and paddle boating or just stick to swimming and fishing.
-There are over 200 species of bird around the park, so spend a day out amongst the trees trying to spot as many as you can.
+There are over 200 species of birds around the park, so spend a day out amongst the trees trying to spot as many as you can.
 Make your way along the hiking trails or try skiing and ice fishing if the weather is cooled down.

 - Northern Pike can be found all around the park and camping is allowed if you prefer to make it an overnight fishing trip.
 Aside from fishing, there is a golf course, riding stables, and several hiking trails to be explored.
 There even is a trail that is dedicated to birdwatchers where you can see red-tailed hawks, yellow-bellied sapsuckers, and golden eagles.
 If you choose to make it to the park during winter, there are skiing trails, snowmobiling, and snowboarding.